marcnebotmoyano/ExoAI-AI-Exoplanet-Classification/README.md

 ## Selecting and filtering the data

-We decided to take NASA data and resources provided by the project in:
+We took NASA data and resources provided by the project in:
 [A World Away: Hunting for Exoplanets with AI](https://www.spaceappschallenge.org/2025/challenges/a-world-away-hunting-for-exoplanets-with-ai/?tab=resources)

 In particular, the Kepler Objects of Interest, the TESS Objects of Interest and the K2 Planets and Candidates.